Your website problem, solved.

 Suppose you need a landing page (like this one) for people who click an advertisement.
 Or maybe you want a shareable detail page for a special event.
 Perhaps you need to add a bio page for a new staff member, or news releases, or testimonials.
 It's all pretty easy — and if you need help, I have been here for my clients for 20 years.

 We discuss what you need.
 I write a proposal.
 You accept and pay half up front.
 I gather raw materials from you and build your new website.
 You preview it.
 Final revisions are made, and the website goes public.
 We meet for a couple hours of tutorial time so you can learn the basics of running the site.
 I bill you for the second half.
-This whole process typically takes 2 to 3 weeks.
+This whole process takes an average of three weeks.

 Reserve my time for your project today

-Being a freelancer does mean I have less overhead and a lower hourly rate than many web design agencies in the area.
-But it also means I can only take on a limited number of new projects per month — about four at the most.
+Being a freelancer means I have lower overhead and a lower hourly rate than many web design agencies in the area.
+It also means I take on a limited number of new projects per month.

 Let's talk about yours today.